tkhq/gas-station-periphery/src/PayWithERC20/README.md

 If the user's transaction is more expensive than anticipated then either:
 1. The contract catches the revert when the gas is greater than _transactionGasLimitWei, and then continues as normal
 2. I amount is less than _transactionGasLimitWei, but more than the _initialDepositERC20, then the contract will attempt to reconcile this amount of money.
 There is no guarantee that this will be paid back, so the paymaster should set reasonable limits where the _initialDepositERC20 is more than the _transactionGasLimitWei when converted.
-Th
+If this is in a failure state, it will not revert, but instead emit a GasUnpaid event.

 ### The paymaster griefs the user with nonsensical transactions

+The paymaster is given a session intent that allows the gas station to do unlimited transactions with the ERC-20 on behalf of the user.
+The gas station will only perform that transfer if the session is valid and the budgeted _transactionGasLimitWei is greater than the minimum.

+A malicious paymaster could attempt an attack like:
+1. Get a valid session intent from the user (replayable by design)
+2. Send in a transaction that will definitely fail on execution
+3. Collect the gas cost of that transaction + the base fee

+This works as long as the session intent is valid.
+To mitigate this, the user should set a short time to live on that intention (only a few blocks), and if the paymaster is malicious, the user should burn the counter associated with that sesssion.
+An untrustworthy paymaster should simply not be used if this is going on

+An alternative solution is to:
+1. Store the session as a limited number of times to be used in the contract to a constant maximum.
+This is acceptable, but not ideal since this would add an extra mapping to store each session and number of times it was used.
+This extra mapping would require another storage read and write on each transaction.
+2. Have the user give another signature to limit on run time.
+This is unacceptable since it would add another signature required for the user, and we're already needing 2 signatures

 ### The paymaster steals funds from the user

+By design gas station can move the ERC-20 as the user This is limited by the fact the gas station has clear rules on how it will move as the user.
+Initially, it only takes the deposit, and can only take more if the gas cost was calculated to be more than the deposit but less than the budgeted amount.

 ### On failure to reimburse, funds are locked in the contract

+It is unlikely, but possible, that the contract is unable to transfer reimbursements or change to the right place and there is a failure on transfer.
+At this point, the contract will emit a TransferFailedUnclaimedStored even, and intended recipient can claim it with claimUnclaimedGasReimbursements.

+### Non-standard ERC-20s used as the reimbursement token

+_For USDC, the ERC20_TRANSFER_SUCCEEDED_RETURN_DATA_CHECK immutable should always be set to FALSE in the constructor since it is standard_

+In the constructor, there is a ERC20_TRANSFER_SUCCEEDED_RETURN_DATA_CHECK immutable that can be set to true if the ERC-20 being used does NOT revert on transfer when the transfer fails, and then returns a boolean FALSE instead.
+This is to handle non-standard ERC-20 implementations.
+Without this extra check, if the paymaster is using non-standard ERC-20s for reimbursements, this could fail open, and the contract will believe that all be reimbursed.

 ### Oracle failure

-### Non-standard ERC-20s used as the reimbursement token
+If the oracle becomes untrustworthy or fails for some reason, then the contract cannot calculate the price of gas.
+At this point, the contract should be abandonded and be redeployed with a new oracle.

+For USDC on Base, we intend to use the ETH/USDC Chainlink oracle, which is large enough that if it were to fail, there would be larger problems in the industry than just this contract.

 # Deployments